 Short Research Assignment

 Students need to develop strong research skills, and this is an excellent way to incorporate them!
-Use this as a quick research assignment as a way to help students not feel so overwhelmed by researching topics.
-You could pair with a short, brief research assignment about any topic from the podcast the students might be interested in.
+For your Six Minutes Podcast lessons, use this as a quick research assignment as a way to help students not feel overwhelmed by researching topics.
+You could pair it with a short, brief research assignment about any topic from the podcast the students might be interested in.
 This activity can help students work on writing and citation standards.
 This hits informational/expository writing and research standards/expectations – and could also hit citation standards/expectations.

 Create A Large Plot Diagram

 Help students keep track of all of the events with a large plot diagram posted up somewhere in the classroom.
 This can help students take notes of significant events.

 A Choice Board is an excellent tool to help students choose how they are learning and is a great addition to your Six Minutes Podcast Lessons.
 One choice for this podcast could be to write a new ending for the story!
 This will allow them to think outside of the box and get their creativity flowing.

 Another choice could be for students to design a new podcast cover for this series.
 This will catch the eye of your artistic students and students who love working with graphic design.

 You will want to fill up your choice board with 6 – 8 different choices for students.
 If you want a ready-made choice board, I have one that has already been created for this podcast within the Six Minutes Podcast Unit Bundle.

 The Six Minutes Podcast Lessons Unit Bundle has the lesson planning work done for you for your Six Minutes Podcast lessons.